From jam-packed gourmet experiments to approachable simplicity, our favourite bánh mì spots across Perth will take your next lunch to the next level.

 Newpark Shopping Centre, 64 Marangaroo Drive, Girrawheen

 Le Vietnam offers up traditional bánh mì, as well as an ever-changing specials board – these special rolls may not be for the purist, but boy are they great.
-As well as some deluxe meaty specials (think bulgogi pork, buffalo chicken and other fusion-y creations), they’ve also got an impressive range of vegan options so everyone can get in on the bánh mì action.
+As well as some deluxe meaty specials (think cheesy wagyu, beef rib with truffle, buffalo chicken and other fusion-y creations), they’ve also got an impressive range of vegan options so everyone can get in on the bánh mì action.

 1/80 Barrack Street, Perth